How to Keep Birds out of Your Facility

 When birds see a facility like yours, they see a great place to nest and roost.
 They know that food production plants, distribution centers, and other types of processing facilities offer all the resources and amenities they need.

 Birds have incredibly sharp eyesight and are highly motivated by food.
-A single dropped cracker or a leaking trash bag acts as a beacon for “scout” birds.
+A single dropped cracker or a leaking trash bag can act as a beacon for “scout” birds.

 If a scout finds a reliable food source, it may lead more birds to your facility.
 Cleaning spills immediately disrupts this process, so the area isn’t marked as a feeding ground.